Asthanaji05/Asthanaji05/README.md

 <br/>

 ## Glad to see you here!
-I am a pre-final year B.Tech student at VIT Bhopal University, pursuing Computer Science and Engineering with a specialization in Artificial Intelligence and Machine Learning (GPA: 9.11).
+I am a final year B.Tech student at VIT Bhopal University, pursuing Computer Science and Engineering with a specialization in Artificial Intelligence and Machine Learning (GPA: 9.01).
 I thrive on challenges, turning ideas into functional projects, and continuously expanding my knowledge base.

 <br/>